2017 Harley-Davidson Forty-Eight – Ride Review

 Not My Type

 What kills me about the Harley-Davidson Forty-Eight is the price point.
 If you've ever looked at one of these Sportsters and thought, “I need a Dorothy in my life,” it’ll cost a pretty penny.
-The Forty-Eight starts at US $11,299, but you need to add more to get Dorothy With The Good Paint.
-That bumps the price up to $11,749.
+The Forty-Eight starts at $11,299, but you need to add more for Dorothy since her pretty paint color bumps the price up to $11,749.
 Want ABS?
 That'll be another $795.
 That works out to be $12,544 (without state taxes and fees), which I think is too much.
 Honestly, I think my complaints about the Forty-Eight would be a lot less severe if the price tag weren't so intense.

-The Forty-Eight is a popular model, though.
-So clearly not everyone sees things from my perspective.
+The Forty-Eight is a popular model, though, so clearly not everyone sees things from my perspective.
 If I were dead set on getting one I'd definitely buy used.
-The bike received an upgraded suspension for the 2016 model year but beyond that has hardly changed since its 2010 release.
-You can pick one up in the 5K to 7K range.
+The bike received an upgraded suspension for the 2016 model year, but beyond that, it has hardly changed since its 2010 release.
+You can pick up an older model in the 5K to 7K range.

 Ultimately, my experience with Dorothy taught me that I'm not really a cruiser girl.
 That's fine; I realize there are plenty of girls who hate sportbikes.
 And even though cruisers aren’t my style of bike, I’m glad I rode the Forty-Eight.
 It’s different and gave me insight into a genre of motorcycle that so many people cherish and love.
 And I'll admit, I can’t help but thinking about Dorothy every now and then – she sure looked good in my driveway.

 *Here’s a list of exclamations made by Robin in the Batman TV Series.